 The program expands on existing internship and training pipelines to create career opportunities in health care, finance and information technology.
 The funds from the grant—which are part of a broader jobs initiative with key industry partners and the school — also help provide social, mental and physical support services for students to give them every chance to succeed.

 “We are preparing our students with relevant skills as well as degrees,” says Dr. Pyeper Wilkins, vice chancellor for workforce and advancement at Dallas College.
 “Our partners—private companies of all sizes and across many industries in and around Dallas—are in need of such graduates.”
-Supporting job creation and employment is a key part of Bank of America’s five-year $1.25 billion commitment to racial equality and economic opportunity.
+Supporting job creation and employment is a key part of Bank of America’s commitment to help advance equality and economic opportunity.